Written bySee all articles →

 We’ve already discussed best practices in partner relationship management, however, there are lots of variations in terms of business processes, and each company has its own unique requirements.

-It’s important to balance customizable configurations with standard features so you can adapt a platform to your company’s specific workflows and processes.
+It’s important to balance customizable configurations with standard features so you can adapt a referral marketing platform to your company’s specific workflows and processes.

 Your evaluation criteria should begin with defining your channel program.
 Determine who your stakeholders are and whether they offer different partner tiers.

 The software should be easy for employees and partners to use.
 Sales and marketing should be able to add ideas and update content directly, while partners need to be able to find the content on your portal easily without having to trawl through endless pages.